MorrisMA/RTFIFO/README.md

 registers.
 This optimization alone will reduce the number of registers/FFs from 105 to approximately 57.
 It will not, however, come close to matching the better than 4:1 reduction in registers that the microprogrammed approach provides.
-Neither will it achieve the better than 2:1 in the number of occupied slices that the microprogrammed approach achieves.
+Neither will it achieve the better than 2:1 reduction in the number of occupied slices that the microprogrammed approach achieves.

 The microprogrammed Rx/Tx FIFO provided in this repo is a design approach that should be carefully considered when using RAM-based FPGAs.
-In many situtations, a standard, RTL-based approach fails to take full advantage of the features of RAM-based FPGAs, and will result in inefficient use of the FPGA.
+In many situtations, a standard, RTL-based approach fails to take full advantage of the features of RAM-based FPGAs, and will result in an inefficient use of the FPGA.
 Given the cost of implementing any design in an FPGA and the cost of the device itself, designers should seek to maximize the amount of circuitry/logic that can be incorporated into an FPGA.
 In many cases, a microprogrammed